It’s the Economy, Stupid!

-The following is a slightly revised version of my presentation at the annual Faith, Reason, and World Affairs Symposium held at Concordia College, Moorhead, on the topic of “Sustainability” (September 16 & 17, 2014).
-I still agree with the claim that capitalism is incompatible with sustainability, but I don’t think my analysis went deep enough.
-One could ask, for example, why does capitalism exist?
-That is a fruitful question to explore, though it was beyond the scope of my presentation.
+The following is a slightly revised version of my presentation at the annual Faith, Reason, and World Affairs Symposium held at Concordia College, Moorhead, on the topic of “Sustainability” on September 17, 2014.
+I still think that capitalism is incompatible with sustainability, but I don’t believe that it is the final root cause.

 Some people believe that we can solve our environmental sustainability problem by such measures as technological innovations, energy efficiency, carbon taxes, recycling, regulations, and green lifestyles.
 Others believe that these measures are necessary but insufficient, and that we won’t be able truly address our environmental sustainability problem unless we bring about fundamental and far-reaching transformations in our political economy.